P-Bhanu-Sohan/SimuloSIEM/README.md

 ## 10. Conclusion

 SimuloSIEM provides a practical and observable environment for understanding the core components and data flow within a modern SIEM system.
 By simulating log generation, real-time processing, anomaly detection, and visualization, it offers a valuable educational tool for cybersecurity enthusiasts, developers, and students.

+## Improvements
+Currently the SIEM is trivial as we are using rule based systems, I am working on ensuring better synthetic log generation emulating better real time data along with ML based threat detection too.

 ## Usefulness as a Foundation: